daattali/beautiful-jekyll/index.md

 I am currently a Senior Research Associate at the MIT [Center for Energy and Environmental Policy Research](http://ceepr.mit.edu) and soon an electrical power engineering PhD Candidate at the Norwegian University of Science and Technology ([Energy System Planning group](https://www.ntnu.edu/iel/research)) on electric vehicle integration in power systems.

-In my research, I work on understanding and designinig policies for the decarbonization of energy systems.
+In my research, I work on understanding and designing policies for the decarbonization of energy systems.
 I take a systems engineering approach and integrate tools from other disciplines including economics and political science.

 I am also a Superforecaster at [Good Judgment](https://goodjudgment.com), where I provide probabilistic predictions on world events.